 The Acropolis of Athens needs no introduction.
 The word “Acropolis” means “highest point” and this once mighty citadel looks down and across a bustling city of 665,000 Athenians.
-For anyone with a passing interest in Greece or history or democracy, the site of the Acropolis is iconic.
-Visiting the Acropolis has been a dream of travelers for centuries, and many famous writers have been inspired by the open-air museum.
+For anyone with a passing interest in Greece or history or democracy, the historical site of the Acropolis is iconic.
+Visiting the Acropolis, the most important archaeological site in Greece, has been a dream of travelers for centuries, and many famous writers have been inspired by this incredible open-air museum.

 The Acropolis is Athens’ most famous and popular attraction, and it sees millions of visitors every year – so things are pretty well run.
 However, to make the most of your visit to the Acropolis, a little bit of pre-planning goes a long way!

 This post contains affiliate links.
 That means I may earn a small commission when you use the links on this site.
 You will pay nothing extra for this, but you will be helping me to continue posting helpful articles for your travel planning needs.

 The easiest way to get Acropolis tickets is to buy them online.
 This will save you a lot of time and hassle in getting your ticket.
 While you can usually buy them at the entrance, the line up is usually huge – sometimes several hours in summer!
 So it’s much better to buy them online in advance.

 It is possible to buy the tickets directly from the official Electronic Ticket System website which was launched in mid-2018.
 However, I would instead recommend buying the ticket online through a service like Get Your Guide.
 The best instant online ticket that you can download directly to your phone (no printing or having to exchange the electronic ticket for a paper one at a site removed from the Acropolis) is here.
 The best Acropolis and Acropolis Museum online ticket combination is here.
 (This combined ticket does require you to pick up your tickets from the ticket office, 400m south of the Acropolis entrance.